 Craig joined Scottish Cycling as Chief Executive in 2011, bringing with him a sport’s management career spanning more than 20 years.
 His experience in commercial leisure management and sports development across local, regional and national levels has brought key skills to a high performing modern sports government body.
 In his earlier years Craig worked on leading programmes and initiatives for sportscotland where he successfully set up Scotland’s first Regional Sports Partnership.
 Currently Craig is working with a strong senior management team to drive Scottish Cycling’s vision for cycling to be the most successful and popular sport and physical activity in Scotland.

-Finance Manager - Stephen Hilbourne
+Finance & Business Support Manager - Stephen Hilbourne

 Stephen is responsible for the day-to-day financial management of the company.
 This includes managing the investment awarded by sportscotland & other external partners, setting & managing budgets and financial reporting.
 Also managing financial risks to ensure Scottish Cycling adopt quality internal control procedures.

-Business Support Administrator - Struan Hope
+Senior Communications and Policy Administrator - Struan Hope

 Struan has recently joined the Scottish Cycling team and has been brought in to provide administrative support to the whole organisation.
 This involves being the first point of call for the public, providing a welcome and friendly atmosphere while he tries to respond to your queries.
 Struan has recently completed an MSc in Sport Management at the University of Stirling and this is his first role within the sporting world.

-Communications and Marketing Officer – Gillian Lambie
+Communications and Marketing Officer – Lucinda Beresford

 Head of Development - Vicky Strange